TL;DR

 Boxelder bugs, named for the boxelder maple trees they prefer to nest in and feed on, have a very distinct appearance in their mature state.

-These winged insects have an exoskeleton that ranges from a very dark brown to black in color, and its wings, thorax, and abdomen are outlined by a bright reddish orange color.
-Their antennae, also black, feature reddish orange bands, and their eyes are large, red, and bulbous.
+These winged insects have an exoskeleton that ranges from a very dark brown to black in color, and their wings, thorax, and abdomen are outlined by a bright reddish-orange color.
+Their antennae, also black, feature reddish-orange bands, and their eyes are large, red, and bulbous.

 Fully grown boxelder bugs can measure up to one-half inch in length (approximately 13 millimeters).